 The EDC should serve as a catalyst agent for helping to spur new development and redevelopment in historically underserved areas that would not attract private investment "but for" the participation of the public sector.
-This new entity will give the City of Dallas an ability to acquire and manage a portfolio of properties and to partner with the private sector to facilitate new investment, development, and job creation.
-Residing outside of City government will allow the EDC to move at the pace of the market and rapidly respond to new opportunities.
+This new entity will give the City of Dallas an ability to acquire and manage a port olio corroperties and to partner with the private sector to facilitate new investment, development, and job creat on.
+Residing outside of City government will allow the EDC to move at the pace of the market and apidly aspond to new opportunities.
 Primary activities in this role would include:

-- ► PUBLIC DEVELOPMENT: Subject to the approval of the Dallas City Council, the EDC would take title to strategic City-owned properties.
-The transfer of City-owned property to the EDC would be done with an explicit contractual requirement to achieve a public purpose.
-In addition, the EDC would engage in private land acquisition to spur new development or redevelopment in strategic areas. - ► EXISTING ASSET SUPPORT: Because the EDC will become a member of Dallas's family of economic development entities, it would be able to support major development projects such as the Kay Bailey Hutchison Convention Center, the Streetcar project, and Hensley Field. - ► TRANSACTION SUPPORT: The EDC would perform real estate transactions (lease, sale, purchase) on direction from the City Council and in conformance with relevant City plans such as the Comprehensive Housing Policy and Forward!
-Dallas. - LEASE ADMINISTRATION: The EDC would manage properties on behalf of the City.
+- ► PUBLIC DEVELOPMENT: Subject to the approval of the Callas Corroll, the EDC would take title to strategic City-owned properties.
+The transfer of City-owned property to the EDC would be done with an explicit contractual requirement to achieve a public purpose on addition, the EDC would engage in private land acquisition to spur new development or redevelopment in strategic areas. - EXISTING ASSET SUPPORT: Because the ED will become a member of Dallas's family of economic development entities, it would be able to support a jor development projects such as the Kay Bailey Hutchison Convention Center, the Street par project, and Hensley Field. - ► TRANSACTION SUPPORT: The PCC would perform real estate transactions (lease, sale, purchase) on direction from the City Councille of in Conformance with relevant City plans such as the Comprehensive Housing Policy and Forward!
+Dallar - LEASE ADMINISTRATION: The TDC ould manage properties on behalf of the City.
 The City will retain title.